 The Commission has a strong interest in both streamlining regulatory requirements for SGIP and adhering to appropriate regulatory mechanisms as defined by statute and rules.
-The regulatory process used to update SGIP can include the filing of motions, petitions for modification, Resolutions, and Advice Letters.
+The regulatory process used to update SGIP may include the filing of motions, petitions for modification, Resolutions, and Advice Letters.
 Stakeholders in SGIP have been interested in creating more regulatory flexibility both to implement this Decision addressing AB 209 funding and to update the program in the future based on dynamic market developments and budget category participation.

 SGIP is a well-established program with a detailed set of rules and also a lot of regulatory baggage from years of overlapping 'vintages' of requirements and numerous decisions, Advice Letters, and resolutions.
 However, when determining the appropriate vehicle for making a change to SGIP, the Commission must adhere to General Order 96-B (GO 96-B).
 The rules set out in GO 96-B provide clarity on what matters are appropriate to ALs and what are appropriate to formal proceedings.
-The Advice Letter process enables https://docs.cpuc.ca.gov/PublishedDocs/Published/G000/M023/K381/23381302.PDF#page=17
+The Advice Letter process enables Commission staff to review and approve milestones of program development or reporting that are expected to be neither controversial nor raising important https://docs.cpuc.ca.gov/PublishedDocs/Published/G000/M023/K381/23381302.PDF#page=17 policy questions.
+Parties to a proceeding can provide input by submitting comments or protests to Advice Letters.
+Typically, though, Advice Letters only affect changes that have been previously authorized or required by Commission order or other statutes.
+On the other hand, PAs and parties can participate in formal proceedings, such as submitting a petition for modification, if the request concerns modification of a decision issued in an SGIP proceeding or if seeking Commission approval of a proposed action that has not been previously authorized.
+Changes to the SGIP Handbook may fall within either of these scenarios.

-183 GO 96-B, at 8.
+185 GO 96-B, at 8.